AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     Both the templates comes with boilerplate code needed to integrate your App Builder application with [Adobe Experience Cloud](../guides/exc_app/index.md)

-2. We'll ask you to define the name for the instance of each selected sample actions.
+1. We'll ask you to define the name for the instance of each selected sample actions.
 You can keep the default name or specify your own.

-    ```
+    ```bash
     ?
 We are about to create a new sample action that interacts with the Adobe Analytics API
     how would you like to name this action? analytics
     ?
 We are about to create a new sample action that interacts with the Adobe Experience Platform: Realtime Customer Profile